Unified Inbox

 Automation attach

 Of Gmail-integrated companies layer proposal / invoice automations on top.
-Cross-channel attach is the load-bearing pattern: contractors connect inbox, then add automations once the daily comms loop lives in Roofr.
+The dominant cross-channel pattern: contractors connect inbox, then add automations.

 Texting DAU